microsoft/reactxp/docs/docs/components/webview.md

 // Zooms the page contents to fit the available space
 scalesPageToFit: boolean = false;

+// HTML to display in webview (if url is not specified)
+source: WebViewSource = undefined;

 // Start loading immediately or wait for reload?
 startInLoadingState: boolean = true; // Native only